rhk7913/archlinux.github.io/index.md

 timedatectl list-timezones
 ````

-The following command will select a applicable time zone.
-I particularly used America/Chicago:
+The following command will select a applicable time zone:

 ```
 timedatectl set-timezone yourtimezone